Ziwei-Wang-Will/Sensors_Data-User_Behavior_Analytics_and_Conversion_Prediction/README.md

 ## Dataset Description

 Data is given as txt file whereas data is in JSON format.
 Dataset contains cache log information of Sensorsdata main webpage for a week, including actions on leaving the webpage, click a button, send verification code, apply for account, etc.
-Please refer to Log Description for detailed description: https://github.com/will-zw-wang/Sensors_Data/tree/master/log_description
+Log Description for detailed description please refer to: https://github.com/will-zw-wang/Sensors_Data/tree/master/log_description

 ## Analysis Structure